 The Durham Cathedral 3D sanctuary knocker shows off its design, which depicts an Anglo-Saxon version of ‘hell-mouth’ - the entrance to hell.
 It includes a man being eaten by a lion, which in turn is being eaten by a double-headed snake.
 The original knocker, which was cast in 1155, is in the Durham Cathedral Open Treasure exhibition for safe keeping; the one on the door is a replica and has been in place for the last 30 years or so.
 Over the centuries, the design of the Durham Cathedral sanctuary knocker has become an iconic symbol of Durham.

 The story goes that to claim Durham Cathedral sanctuary, the criminal had to grab the big circular handle of the sanctuary knocker.
 Their pursuers then had to leave them alone, on pain of death.
+In practice, the fugitive may simply have needed to be within the sanctuary boundaries of Durham Cathedral to be safe.

 The name of the fugitive would then be recorded in the Durham Cathedral sanctuary book.
 Between 1464 and 1525, 331 criminals claimed Durham Cathedral sanctuary, including 283 murderers.
 There was clearly a bit of a trend among the homicidal.